PatrickvL/Dxbx/Readme.txt

 Contributors to the Dxbx project are (in alphabetical order) :

 PCucho (from Argentina) - XIso translation
-PatrickvL (from Holland) - Coding Style, Relocation, Kernel API's, Function detection Shadow_tj (from Holland) - Main Cxbx translation
+PatrickvL (from Holland) - Coding Style, Relocation, Kernel API's, Function detection, XBE Loading, XBE Explorer Shadow_tj (from Holland) - Main Cxbx translation
 Wayo (from Guatemala) - GetProcAddress trick with CxbxKrnlInit, (Unswizzled) Icon extraction Zomby (from Canada) - Vista compatibility, lots of fixups